An Equinox, a Star, and Some Barley

 If we were to step back 177 days (6 lunar months) from the first day of month seven, we would find ourselves at April 6th, which (surprise) was the date of the first new moon to follow the vernal equinox.
 So our current Hebrew year began on the evening of April 6th, 2019.

 To recap: YHVH's appointed times are based on harvest times, so our calendar must conform to that reality.
-If the month of Abib is allowed to begin before the vernal equinox, then the Day of Trumpets, the Day of Atonement, and the Feast of Sukkot will straddle Summer and Autumn.
-The Fall holy days will be celebrated in two different seasons, and instead of harvesting during the Harvest Moon, farmers will have to leave crops to rot while they attend Sukkot.
+If the month of Abib is allowed to begin before the vernal equinox, then the Feast of Sukkot could occur before Autumn arrives.
+Instead of harvesting around the time of the Harvest Moon, when the produce is ripe, we would have to use stored or overripe foods for the feast.
 This is a very good reason why we need to start the year after the vernal equinox.

 To sum up, here are the rules for declaring the new year:

 - Abib 1 must fall on or after the spring equinox